SO THAT PEOPLE OF BRATISLAVA WOULD LOVE JESUS ABOVE EVERYTHING

 We eat TOGETHER.
 We live TOGETHER.
 The Gospel is changing us TOGETHER.
 We serve TOGETHER.

-At the moment there are two communities meeting during the week, who will gladly welcome you.
+At the moment there are several communities meeting during the week, who will gladly welcome you.

 We love reading the Bible over a cup of coffee or a glass of beer.